 The mission of the Women and Gender Resource Center (WGRC) is to promote gender equity, gender justice, and student success at the University of Houston through advocacy, education, empowerment, and support services.

-- To provide a comfortable place where UH students, staff, and faculty can seek information on a variety of topics, obtain confidential referrals to appropriate campus and community resources, and discuss issues of concern;
+- To provide a comfortable place where UH students, staff and faculty can seek information on a variety of topics, obtain confidential referrals to appropriate campus and community resources, and to discuss issues of concern;

 - Advocating for gender justice and gender equity through research, outreach, collaborations, and programming.

 - Educating the UH community on women and gender-related issues impacting access, inclusion, development and success.

 - Empowering women to be successful through engaging opportunities that build personal, interpersonal, and leadership competencies.

 - Supporting the unique needs of staff, faculty, and students of all gender identities by connecting them to campus and community resources.

 Former WGRC director, Beverly McPhail, describes the services and programs the Women and Gender Resource Center offers.
 (Thanks to the College of Education interns for making the video).